 Simply put, IFTA reports the fuel used by trucks over the 48 contiguous States of America and some Canadian provinces.
 If you are planning to cross state lines, you need an IFTA Tag.
 Visit the website of your company’s home state to apply.

 Step 6 – BOC-3 Form

 The BOC-3 Form designates a third party (person or company) who is legally able to receive and forward legal documents on behalf of your company.
-You will need representation in each state in which you operate.
+You will need representation in each state which you operate.
 For information about the form check out the FMCSA website.

 Step 7 – Insurance

 After filing your forms and tags, the insurance is the next big item on your list.
 Without insurance, you will not be able to haul loads because most shippers require insurance before they will hand over their cargo.
 To help with insurance costs, enlist of a premium finance company.
-They help lower your premium costs and the good programs will even help you save up for your monthly payment.
+They help lower your premium costs, and good programs will even help you save up for your monthly payment.